aws-samples/aws-transfer-family-portal/README.md

    3. `VPC_CIDR`.
 As part of the deployment, a new VPC is created with the CIDR range defined by this variable.
 You can leave this at its default value of `10.195.0.0/21`, or change it to a range of your choosing.

    4. `APP_ADMIN_EMAIL`.
 This is the email address that the system will use to send emails to users.
 The domain name should match the one you created in earlier steps.
 This line will look something like this: `"APP_ADMIN_EMAIL": "admin@mydomain.com",`

+	5. Save your changes to `cdk.context.json` and close the file.

 - **Deploy the application**
    1. Start the deployment with the command.
 The deployment typically takes 15-20 minutes.